wtclarke/spec2nii/README.md

 `spec2nii insert FILE JSON_FILE`

 ## Contributors & contributing
 This program was written by Will Clarke, University of Oxford.
 Contributions to add new file formats or improve existing ones are very welcome.
 Please fork the repository and request changes using a merge (pull) request.
-All I ask is that test data and tests are included with any submission.
+I ask that test data and tests are included with any submission.

 Particular thanks go to Tomáš Pšorn for contributing the Bruker interface, and to Jack Miller for the Varian interface.

+Elements of the Varian reader come from [NMR glue](https://github.com/jjhelmus/nmrglue/), if you use the varian components in your research please cite J.J.
+Helmus, C.P.
+Jaroniec, Nmrglue: An open source Python package for the analysis of multidimensional NMR data, J. Biomol.
+NMR 2013, 55, 355-367. doi: 10.1007/s10858-013-9718-x

 Some GE test data comes from the [BIG GABA](https://www.nitrc.org/projects/biggaba/) dataset which was funded by NIH grant R01 EB016089.
 Please see Mikkelsen M et al. Big GABA: Edited MR spectroscopy at 24 research sites.
 NeuroImage 2017;159:32–45. doi: 10.1016/j.neuroimage.2017.07.021 for more information.